 The subscribe to newsletter call-to-action can be on every page, below every post or after every check out page.
 The main difference between the contact or quote form mentioned above is that it is a lot less clear what the consequences are.
 It’s quite clear that filling out a contact form leads to the company contacting you.

 The newsletter subscription might result in an email a day or once per fortnight.
 It might be an email listing just excerpts of posts on a website, or it might be something ‘extra’ for subscribers.
 Being clear on what’s going to happen after subscribing, reduces the barriers to trust you with my email address.
 Making clear that you will not send any spammy emails also helps a great deal, for obvious reasons.

 All in all, there are many call-to-actions to be defined after that one on the homepage.
 And these are equally important.
 I am sure you have forgotten these on projects.
-I am even more sure your customers can not always be convinced of the need for that second call-to-action.
-They might be too modest, or they focus on a matching design way to much.
-Blending in a call-to-action is never the right choice.
+I am also sure your customers cannot always be convinced of the need for that second call to action.
+They might be too modest, or they focus on a matching design way too much.
+Blending in a call to action is never the right choice.
+(Ghost buttons, anyone?)

 Enlighten me with your thoughts on this in the comments below.
-I’d love to see some examples of great call-to-action as well, but please pleasure me with designs gone wrong.
+I’d love to see some examples of great call-to-actions as well, but please please me with designs gone wrong.
 There are plenty of those out there!